Rey810/Recursion/README.md

-Recursion Assignment 1 of The Odin Project
+Recursion Project of The Odin Project
 - Fibonacci
+- Merge Sort